reruo321/Spring-Practice/Spring-Boot/Kotlin/007-Spring-Boot-with-MongoDB/README.md

 When you succeed in creating a cluster, click "Connect" and select "Connect your application" so that you get the connection string.
 Copy and paste it into src/main/resources/application.properties.
 Do not forget to add your own password!

+(src/main/resources/application.properties) Change the uri and database name to yours.
+Even if there is no database with specified name in the cluster, it will be automatically created.

+    spring.data.mongodb.uri=mongodb+srv://<username>:<password>@<cluster>.mongodb.net/myDatabase
+    spring.data.mongodb.database=myDatabase

+If your setting is wrong, you will get these exceptions...

+    No server chosen by com.mongodb.reactivestreams.client.internal.ClientSessionHelper...
+    exception={com.mongodb.MongoSocketOpenException: Exception opening socket}...
+    java.net.ConnectException: Connection refused: no further information...
+    There was an unexpected error (type=Service Unavailable, status=503).

 ### Dependencies
 Add some additional dependencies to use MongoDB and Spring Security.
 The latter framework dependency will be optional, but note that my project tried this one too.